-Entities within the group: The Bank has four wholly owned subsidiaries as on the reporting date.
+Entities within the group: The Bank has four fully owned subsidiaries as on the reporting date.
 These are EBL Securities Limited, EBL Investments Limited, EBL Finance (HK) Limited and EBL Asset Management Limited.
 All subsidiaries of the Bank have been incorporated in Bangladesh except EBL Finance (HK) Limited which is incorporated in Hong Kong.

-EBL Securities Ltd.: EBL Securities Limited (EBLSL), a securities brokerage firm acquired in two phases, is a public limited company having TRECs (Trading Right Entitlement Certificate) and ordinary shares of both the bourses i.e. Dhaka Stock Exchange Ltd. (DSE) and Chittagong Stock Exchange Ltd. (CSE).
-The principal activities of this subsidiary are buying, selling and settling of securities on behalf of investors and its own portfolio.
-Registered office of EBLSL is located at Jiban Bima Bhaban, 10 Dilkusha CA, Dhaka - 1000.
+EBL Securities Ltd.: EBL Securities Limited (EBLSL), a securities brokerage firm acquired in two phases, is a public limited company having TRECs (Trading Right Entitlement Certificate) and ordinary shares of both the bourses i.e. Dhaka Stock Exchange (DSE) Ltd. and Chittagong Stock Exchange (CSE) Ltd. The principal activities of this subsidiary are buying, selling and settling of securities on behalf of investors and its own portfolio.
+Registered office of EBLSL is located at Jiban Bima Bhaban, 10 Dilkusha CA, Dhaka-1000.

 EBL Investments Ltd: EBL Investments Limited (EBLIL) was incorporated on 30 December 2009.
-It obtained required license from Bangladesh Securities & Exchange Commission (BSEC) in January 2013 and started full fledged operations of merchant banking, portfolio management, underwriting etc. from June 2013.
-Registered office of EBLIL is located at Jiban Bima Bhaban, 10 Dilkusha CA, Dhaka - 1000.
+It obtained required license from BSEC in January 2013 and started full-fledged operations of merchant banking, portfolio management, underwriting etc. from June 2013.
+Registered office of EBLIL is located at Jiban Bima Bhaban, 10 Dilkusha CA, Dhaka-1000.

 EBL Finance (HK) Ltd.: EBL Finance (HK) Limited, the first foreign subsidiary of EBL, was incorporated on 28 November 2011 with Hong Kong (HK) authority.
-This subsidiary started its full fledged business operations (i.e. offshore trade finance, advising, documents collection etc.) in Hong Kong during 2013 after obtaining all the required licenses from Bangladesh and HK authority.
-Registered office of EBL Finance (HK) Limited is located at Unit 1201, 12th Floor, Albion Plaza, 2-6 Granville Road, Tsimshatsui, Hong Kong.
+This subsidiary started its full-fledged business operations (i.e. offshore trade finance, advising, documents collection etc.) in Hong Kong during 2013 after obtaining all the required licenses from Bangladesh and HK authority.
+Registered office of EBL Finance (HK) Limited is Unit 1201, 12th Floor, Albion Plaza, 2-6 Granville Road, Tsimshatsui, Hong Kong.

-EBL Asset Management Ltd.: EBL Asset Management Limited (EBLAML) was incorporated on 09 January 2011 to carry out asset management business, capital market operation, equity investment etc. It has been registered under Bangladesh Securities & Exchange Commission (BSEC) on 25 May 2017 to run full-fledged business operations.
-Registered office of EBLAML is located at 10 Dilkusha C/A, Dhaka - 1000.
+EBL Asset Management Ltd.: EBL Asset Management Limited (EBLAML) was incorporated on 9 January 2011 to carry out asset management business, capital market operation, equity investment etc. It has been registered under BSEC on 25 May 2017 to run full-fledged business operations.
+Registered office of EBLAML is located at 10 Dilkusha C/A, Dhaka-1000.